cwadrupldijjit/nodejs-everythings-a-module/README.md

   * `var foo = 2` then `foo * 4`
   * `['x', 3, function() {console.log('bar')}]`

 If you really wanted to, you can technically write an entire application in the REPL.
-But, since we're sane, it's best left to writing files that you can execute the files with.
+But, since we're sane, it's best left to writing files that you can execute code from.
+The REPL is particularly useful if you want to test out a small snippet of code or as a simple playground.

 When you're ready, type in:
 ```